alizaid91/paylab/README.md

 - AI availability depends on the configured Gemini provider and valid structured output.
 - The model does not execute strategy actions against customers or payment providers.
 - The current data model and workflow are merchant-admin oriented; broader role-specific authorization is not represented as a separate policy layer.
-- The seed command is destructive because it resets the public and migration schemas.
+- The reset command is destructive because it resets the public and migration schemas.

 ## Future improvements